hapax/hapax.github.io/assets/kepler.md

 This includes elliptical orbits, which wobble back and forth, and the parabolic and hyperbolic "orbits" which hit $u = 0$, i.e. go off to infinity in the $r$ coordinate.
+Although the $u= 1/r$ transformation is well-known --- there is nothing new orbiting the sun --- I have not been able to find anything like the low-tech treatment given here, so hopefully there is some small novelty in presentation.